SvenGroot/Ookii.CommandLine/docs/Arguments.md

 The method used to extract values from the array of string arguments is determined by the command line argument parsing rules.
-Ookii.CommandLine supports two sets of parsing rules: the default mode, which uses parsing rules similar to those used by PowerShell, and [long/short mode](#longshort-mode), which lets arguments have a long name and a short name, with different prefixes.
+Ookii.CommandLine supports two sets of parsing rules: the default mode, which uses parsing rules similar to those used by PowerShell, and [long/short mode](#longshort-mode), which is more POSIX-like, and lets arguments have a long name and a short name, with different prefixes.
 Most of the below information applies to both modes, with the differences described at the end.

 ## Named arguments